 Drill Shaft and Drill Bits

 Drill bits are the fun part – these multiple pieces can be changed according to the project at hand.
 Different bits are needed for different materials and uses.
 For example, a twist bit allows you to drill into plastic and wood, while a masonry bit is used for heartier concrete and brick.
 Bits are available for boring, etching and hole sawing and come in a variety of materials including steel, cobalt and titanium.
-Screwdriver bits are popular as well and faster than using a flathead or Philips screwdriver by hand.
+Screwdriver bits are popular as well and faster than using a Philips or Robertson screwdriver by hand.